Bayer-Group/BayerCLAW/doc/language.md

     natively support the use of GPU resources: you will need to create a custom GPU-enabled job queue and use the `queue_name` parameter to direct jobs to it.
 See [the custom queue documentation](custom_queue.md) for details.
-* `filesystems`: A list of objects describing EFS filesystems that will be mounted for this job.
+* 🆕`filesystems`: A list of objects describing EFS filesystems that will be mounted for this job.
 Note that you may have several entries in this list, but each `efs_id` must be unique.
 All filesystems are mounted read-only.
   * `efs_id`: An EFS filesystem ID.
 Should be something like `fs-1234abcd`.
   * `host_path`: A fully qualified path where the EFS filesystem will be mounted in your Docker container.